beeper/bridge-manager/README.md

    * The bridge will be installed to `~/.local/share/bbctl`.
 You can change the directory in the config file at `~/.config/bbctl.json`.
-4. For now, you'll have to configure the bridge by sending a DM to the bridge bot.
+4. For now, you'll have to configure the bridge by sending a DM to the bridge bot (`@<name>bot:beeper.local`).
 Configuring self-hosted bridges through the chat networks dialog will be available in the future.
 Spaces and starting chats are also not yet available, although you can start chats using the `pm` command with the bridge bot.

 Currently the bridge will run in foreground, so you'll have to keep `bbctl run` active somewhere (tmux is a good option).
 In the future, a service mode will be